-- world bodies dedicated to the furtherance of peace and human rights; - U.S. participation in and equitable financing of the United Nations and related bodies; - ratification of the U.N.
+- 10 NEA supports: - world bodies dedicated to the furtherance of peace and human rights; - 12 • U.S. participation in and equitable financing of the United Nations and related bodies; - 13 • ratification of the U.N.
 Convention on the Elimination of All Forms of Discrimination Against Women; - ratification of the U.N.
 Convention on the Rights of the Child; - ratification of the U.N.
 Convention on the Rights of Persons with Disabilities.